Murder of Ashley Smylie: Gregg's arrest and immediate aftermath

 Heath searched the home and found his wife dead, with fatal injuries to her head.
-The police were immediately contacted and officers were sent to the Smylies' home.
-A short time later, Gregg was located close to the home and was then arrested without issue.
+The police were immediately contacted, and officers were sent to the Smylies' home.
+A short time later, Gregg was located near the home and arrested without incident.
 Investigators began to search the home for evidence.
 Heath was reportedly unaware that the friend had been present at the house.
-He retrieved the CCTV cameras from the garage on March 20–21, offering them to the police as evidence, however was warned he could be charged with tampering with evidence.
+He retrieved the CCTV cameras from the garage on March 20–21, offering them to the police as evidence; however, he was warned that he could be charged with tampering with evidence.
 After this, Heath hired a lawyer and ceased contact with the investigators.
-Heath's license was temporarily confiscated for a short period.
+Heath's license was temporarily confiscated.

 Another CCTV camera that had been recording on the day of the murder was discovered to be missing during the investigation.
 It was later located inside their refrigerator.
-The investigators were contacted again and consent was given by Heath to look at available footage on the camera.
-The status of evidence on this camera was not known due to the low temperature of the refrigerator potentially affecting the memory of the camera.
+The investigators were contacted again, and Heath consented to review the available footage from the camera.
+The status of the evidence on this camera was unknown due to the low temperature in the refrigerator, which could have affected the camera's memory.